patriciaarpereira/data_projects_journey/README.md

 ### Project Overview 📘

-The goal of this project is to first develop customer segments using clustering techniques and then build a predictive model to identify customers likely to make repeat purchases.
-This last model will be based on their purchase history, behavior, and derived customer segments, aiming to provide valuable insights for optimizing marketing efforts.
+The goal of this project is to first develop customer segments using clustering techniques aiming to provide valuable insights for optimizing marketing efforts and then build a predictive model to identify customers likely to make repeat purchases.
+This last model will be based on their purchase history, behavior, and derived customer segments.
 The scope of the project involves analyzing a public e-commerce dataset from Olist Store, containing information on 100,000 orders placed between 2016 and 2018 across multiple marketplaces in Brazil.

 ### Technology 🐼